johndeighan/utils/README.md

 ===============

-**NOTE**: All code in this README is `civet` code (danielx/civet on npm) However, I have `civet` set up to be CoffeeScript compatible.
+**NOTE**: All code in this README is `civet` code (danielx/civet on npm) However, I have `civet` set up to be (mostly) CoffeeScript compatible.
 The main points are that:

 1. The body of program structures, such as  `if`, `while`, etc.